apache/spark/BREEZE.rst

 chose which backend database should be used with ``--backend`` flag and python version with ``--python`` flag.

-You can also have breeze launch Airflow automatically ``breeze start-airflow``, this will drop you in a tmux session with four panes:
+You can also have breeze launch Airflow automatically ``breeze start-airflow``, this will drop you in a tmux session with three panes:

    - one to monitor the scheduler,
    - one for the webserver,
-   - one monitors and compiles JavaScript files,
    - one with a shell for additional commands.

 Managing Prod environment (with ``--production-image`` flag):